James Gobbo: Family and early life

 James Gobbo was born in Carlton, Victoria, on 22 March 1931, to Italian parents Antonio and Regina.
 In March 1935 the family returned to Cittadella, Padua, Italy, where a sister, Natalina, was born shortly after.
 Three years later the family, which also included a brother, Flavio, arrived back in Australia to take up permanent residency in North Melbourne, Victoria.
-Gobbo, then aged seven, spoke no English at the time of his return, and his father, who had started a café, felt the time was right for him to receive a Catholic education.
+Gobbo, then aged seven, spoke no English at the time of his return.
+His father, who had started a café, felt the time was right for him to receive a Catholic education.

 Gobbo's early schooling included St Mary's Primary School, West Melbourne and later St Joseph's CBC, North Melbourne.
 In 1944 he was accepted into Xavier College.
 He was a member of the Xavier College crew that won the 1948 Associated Public Schools Head of the River.
-After leaving Xavier College, he studied law at the University of Melbourne during which time he lived at Newman College.
+After leaving Xavier College, he studied law at the University of Melbourne, where he lived at Newman College.
 In 1951 he was awarded a Rhodes Scholarship, following which he attained a Master of Arts degree at Magdalen College, University of Oxford.

 In 1957 Gobbo married former librarian Shirley Lewis, and had five children.
 His son, James Gobbo Jr., was the Liberal candidate for the district of Bentleigh in the 2006 Victorian state election.